About

 Well, it turns out I am a crime writer after all.
 I only sent it to one publisher, Joffe Books, many of whose authors I enjoy reading.
 To my surprise and delight, their Managing Editor, Emma, emailed me back almost immediately to say that they were definitely interested, and a couple of weeks later I was signed up with them for a three book contract.

-Since June 2020, I’ve written Small Bones, the sequel to Knife Edge, then Deadly Shores, which will be released April 19th 2022 and I’ve finished book 4, Long Game as well as making inroads on book 5.
+Since June 2020, I’ve written Small Bones, Deadly Shores, and now book 4, The Darkening Hills as well as making inroads on book 5.